awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 This SDK getting started scenario demonstrates how to interact with Amazon Elastic Container Registry Service (Amazon ECR) using the AWS SDK.
 It demonstrates various tasks such as creating a repository, setting an ECR repository policy, obtaining an authorization token, pushing a docker image to the repository, and so on.
 Finally this scenario demonstrates how to clean up resources.
 Its purpose is to demonstrate how to get up and running with Amazon ECR and the AWS SDK.

 ## Resources and User Input
-The only required resource for this SDK getting started scenario is an IAM role and a local docker image.
+The required resources for this SDK scenario is an IAM role and a local docker image.
 The IAM role must have permission to interact with the Amazon ECR service.
+To creare an IAM role, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

+To see the instructions to create a local docker image, see [README.md](README.md).

+This scenario uses the Docker client API for a specific programming language.
+For more information, see[Develop with Docker Engine SDKs](https://docs.docker.com/engine/api/sdk/)

 ## Hello Amazon ECR
 This program is intended for users not familiar with the Amazon ECR SDK to easily get up and running.
 The logic is to show use of `ecrClient.listImagesPaginator()`.